spatie/laravel-blade-x/README.md

 BladeX::components('components')
 ```

-In your Blade view you can now use the component like this:
+In your Blade view you can now use the component using the kebab-cased name:

 ```blade
 <h1>My view</h1>

 <my-alert type="error" message="{{ $message }}" />
 ```

-Notice how we slugify the camel case name of the component name.
-For example, component `fooBar` will be <foor-bar type="..." message="..." />

 ### Using slots